yangchigi/coder/docs/faqs.md

 sudo systemctl restart coder.service
 ```

-## I'm using the built-in Postgres database and forgot admin email I set up.
+## I'm using the built-in Postgres database and forgot admin email I set up

 1. Run the `coder server` command below to retrieve the `psql` connection URL
    which includes the database user and password.